A level results 2020

 RIC is a non-selective school and students have historically joined us only for very short periods of time for their GCSE study, often for a year or even less.
 The results include those of high achieving students who secure a row of As and A*s and those for whom passing five at Grade C level represents an enormous achievement in the light of their previous educational record.
 After GCSEs at RIC students are well prepared to proceed either to our own sixth form or to the selective local grammar schools.

-A remarkable 26% of the grades achieved by our students in 2019 fall between 9-7 (A*-A) with 85% of all grades at 9-4 (A*-C).
+A remarkable 38% of the grades achieved by our students in 2020 fall between 9-7 (A*-A) with 94% of all grades at 9-4 (A*-C).
 This is a testament to the effort exhibited by our students and the excellent teaching provided by our dedicated staff team.
-These achievements are all the more impressive given the fact that exams have become harder and coursework options are diminishing.

 Those students coming to the College to retake their GCSEs improved their results, opening up numerous opportunities which were previously closed to them.